 More Information on Documents

 Apply for REAL ID Pre-Verification

 If you received your FIRST Pennsylvania driver’s license, learner’s permit, or photo ID card AFTER September 1, 2003, PennDOT may already have your REAL ID documentation on file.

 To find out if your required REAL ID documents are on file with PennDOT, apply for REAL ID pre-verification online .

-If PennDOT confirms that your documents are on file, you can order your REAL ID online when they are available in spring 2019 — no need to visit a driver’s license center!
+If PennDOT confirms that your documents are on file, you can order your REAL ID online when they are available in March 2019 — no need to visit a driver’s license center!